Juniper/vqfx10k-vagrant/README.md

 ## Install Box file locally

-In case Vagrant Box are not available on Vagrant Cloud, you'll have to install them manually first
+In case Vagrant Box are not available on Vagrant Cloud, you'll have to install them manually first.

 You can install a box with the command
 ```